 Our DNS Server happens to be Windows-based, and we will just use a GUI to make the changes.

 On the Linux node, update /etc/resolv.conf with our updated DNS entries.

 # Generated by NetworkManager domain labDomain.org search labDomain.org nameserver 188.8.131.52

 - Our DNS Suffix is labDomain.org

 - In our case, as we are getting an IP from Comcast and a homegrown network domain, we need to ensure that we choose our own DNS Server (that is also reachable over the Net).

 In case you do not have a good DNS Server or limited network addresses, please consider using a third party Dynamic DNS Provider.

 My favorite used to be http://dyn.com/dns/, but it seems that they are pulling back on free FQDNs.

-Though, I have yet to try noip.com, I have being hearing good things about it.
+Though I have yet to try noip.com, I have been hearing good things about it.